hypercerts-org/hypercerts/README.md

 - You can either set these yourself (e.g. in CI/CD)
 - or copy the file to `.env.local` and populate it.

-Then the do a turbo build of all apps, run the following:
+Then do a turbo build of all apps, run the following:

 ```bash
 yarn install